tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 ### Start

-You're gonna have to start off by installing [Node](https://nodejs.org/en/download/) (a JavaScript runtime).
+You're gonna have to start by installing [Node](https://nodejs.org/en/download/) (a JavaScript runtime).

 From there go through the Beta documentation of React from beginning to end, starting with the installation section: [Learn React](https://beta.reactjs.org/learn/installation).